 - Educational opportunities

-- Healthcare coordination and navigation
+- Healthcare coordination

 - Housing supports and relocation services

 360 Care and a Road Forward

 We know that the impact of violence is often more than physical.
 The impact may be mental in the form of stress and trauma or take another form altogether.
 As a result, we recognize that healing from violence often requires more – in the form of counseling, educational opportunities, healthcare coordination and navigation, housing supports and relocation services, job training and placement, patient advocacy, safety planning, social services, and transportation – and so we are committed to doing exactly that for the patients we work with.